delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A8d_Announcements_of_Jan_5_2026/README.md

 **Source:** [YouTube Link](https://www.youtube.com/watch?v=Zex031zT68o)

 **Note:** Please note that, as far as I watched, this was a secular presentation on cognitive science and productivity, not a religious lecture.
 The insights are based on modern psychological research and are applicable to everyone regardless of personal beliefs.
-Please feel free to ignore this resource in case this is not of interest or, otherwse, does not align.
+Please feel free to ignore this resource in case this is not of interest or, otherwise, does not align.

 ---